lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-username-and-password/sveltekit.md

 ### Redirect authenticated users

-As we did in the sign up page, redirect authenticated users to the profile page.
+As we did in the sign up page, redirect authenticated users to the profile page by defining a server load function in `routes/login/+page.server.ts`.

 ```ts
 // routes/login/+page.server.ts